Praqma/artifactory-retention/README.md

 # Artifactory retention

 This repository shows how you can easily manage artifact and build retention in Artifactory.
-For more information, check out [the blog](https://www.praqma.com/stories/artifactory-retention-policies/) for details.
+For more information, check out [the blog](https://www.praqma.com/stories/artifactory-retention-policies/) (_coming soon_) for details.

 It'll require a few tweaks to get it up and running for yourself, notably: